ppamorim/Lobato/README.md

 What's it?
 =========

-A straightforward, highly customizable library that uses the Material Design.
+A straightforward, highly customizable library that uses the Material Design for Android.
 It also provides custom font options for all elements .

 Sample: